dakuang/tensorlayer/docs/user/tutorial.rst

 Finally, we'll add the fully-connected output layer which the ``n_units`` equals to the number of classes.
-Note that, the softmax is implemented internally in ``tf.nn.sparse_softmax_cross_entropy_with_logits()`` to speed up computation, so we used identity in the last layer, more details in ``tl.cost.cross_entropy()``.
+Note that, the softmax is implemented internally in ``tf.nn.sparse_softmax_cross_entropy_with_logits()`` to speed up computation, so we use identity for ``act`` in the last layer.
+See more details in ``tl.cost.cross_entropy()``.